D Major Scale On Guitar

 Here's some important tips for playing the scales in the most effective way:

-- Follow the rule: 1 fret - 1 finger.
-If you look carefully at the patterns inside the yellow boxes, you'll notice that they span for 4/5 frets.
-This allows us to use the index finger for the first fret of the pattern, the medium fret for the second fret, the ring finger for the third fret, and the pinkie for the fourth fret.
-This minimize the movements of the left hand and permits to acquire speed and accuracy.
+- Follow the rule: 1 fret - 1 finger .
+If you look carefully at the patterns inside the yellow boxes, you'll notice that they span for 4/5 frets .
+This allows us to use the index finger for the first fret of the pattern, the middle finger for the second fret, the ring finger for the third fret, and the pinkie for the fourth fret.
+This minimizes the movements of the left hand and permits to acquire speed and accuracy .

 - 84 Guitar Scales Pattern Pdf Ebook